team-dev-docs/lits-dev-docs-playground/dev-docs/context-javascript-ltsquickstart-storagecontext.js.md

-# Storage Quickstart
+# Save and Load and Index

-This code tutorial creates a list index and query it.
+This code tutorial creates a list index and queries it.
 This example also use the LLMRetriever, which will use the LLM to select the best nodes to use when generating answer.

 Make sure you are still in the <code>javascript/ltsquickstart</code>